If you have a question not answered below or elsewhere on this website, please submit it to email@example.com.

 Q: Will I be able to view the winning entries?

-A: Yes, winning entries and honorable mentions will be published on this website on December 8, 2020.
-They will also be published in LA+ CREATURE (fall 2021), along with interviews with the jurors and other material.
+A: Yes, winning entries and honorable mentions will be published on this website.
+They will also be published in LA+ EXOTIQUE (fall 2024), along with interviews with each juror about their thoughts on the competition entries, a Salon Des Refusés of select notable entries, and a feature essay on the theme.
 Even if you are not a winner, your entry may be selected for publication and/or exhibition.
-Click here to subscribe to LA+ Journal for $10/YR (digital) or $29.90/yr (print) and receive two beautifully produced, thought-provoking print issues of LA+ each year delivered to your door.
+Click here to subscribe to LA+ Journal for $29.90/yr (print) OR $10/YR (digital) for 2 issues.
 Individual digital issues are $5.95.
-Our upcoming issues are on the themes GEO, COMMUNITY, GREEN, and SPECULATION.
+Our upcoming issues are on the themes BEAUTY, BOTANIC, and SENSE.

 Q: What could I win?

-Q: If I did not win an award, how will I know if my work will appear in LA+ CREATURE?
+Q: If I did not win an award, how will I know if my work will appear in LA+ EXOTIQUE?

-A: You'll need to buy the journal in fall 2021 to find out!
+A: You'll need to buy the journal in fall 2024 to find out!
 Select non-winning entries may be published in whole or in part.
-We’ll be revealing some of the non-winning entries selected for the LA+ CREATURE Salon des Refusés on our social media accounts.
-You can follow us @LAPlusJournal on twitter, instagram, or facebook by clicking on the icons to the left of your screen.
+We’ll also be revealing some of the non-winning entries selected for the LA+ EXOTIQUE Salon des Refusés on our social media accounts.
+You can follow us @LAPlusJournal on twitter or instagram by clicking on the icons to the left of your screen.

-Q: If my work is chosen for publication, how will it appear in LA+ CREATURE?
+Q: If my work is chosen for publication, how will it appear in LA+ EXOTIQUE?

-A: The way in which entries selected for publication appear in the journal (or associated exhibition or promotion) is solely at the discretion of LA+ Journal and will be subject to considerations of overall layout and aesthetic continuity, among other things.
+A: The way in which entries selected for publication appear in the journal (or associated physical or online exhibition, social media, or promotion) is solely at the discretion of LA+ Journal and will be subject to considerations of overall layout and aesthetic continuity, among other things.
 Selected entries may be published in whole or in part.
 By entering you give LA+ Journal a license to use, publish, exhibit, distribute, edit, alter, and make derivatives of your submitted materials.
 For further information, see the Conditions of Entry.